starwalker-sa/proj.malloc_scaled/README.md

 # Simple Scaled Memory Allocator

-Scaled memory allocator - is a general purpose memory pool allocator.
+Scaled memory allocator - is a general purpose memory pool allocator.<br />
 It allocates, reallocates and releases memory blocks of various sizes in constant time.

-The memory allocator was built in and successfuly tested on UNREAL ENGINE 5.4.
+The memory allocator was built in and successfuly tested on UNREAL ENGINE 5.4.<br />
 Future versions of the malloc will be much more optimized.

 # Source structure